cylc/cylc-doc/src/glossary.rst

    custom task output
-      A `custom task output` is a user-defined message sent from the :term:`job` to the work flow server.
+      A `custom task output` is a user-defined message sent from the :term:`job` to the workflow server.
       These can be used as :term:`message triggers <message trigger>`.

       See also: